 5. Public Relations: Use traditional and non-traditional public relations strategies to broadly distribute our message.

-- Target traditional and non-traditional media as part of our event promotion strategy.
+- Continue to target traditional and non-traditional media as part of our event promotion strategy.

 6. Advertising: Pay for the strategic distribution of our message.